nextcord/nextcord/docs/api.rst

     * - :class:`Optional` [<type>]
       - Makes the slash option not required with the type of the given <type>.
     * - :class:`Literal` [<choice1>, <choice2>, ...]
       - Makes the slash option into a choice of the given type.
-All choices have to have the same data type.
+All choices have to be the same data type.
     * - :class:`Union` [<type1>, <type2>, ...]
       - Allows compatible annotations to be typehinted together.
 Channel types in a union will allow the slash option to be any of them.